csula/cs460-fall-2015/documents/notes/introduction.md

 [Repository invitation -- click here to be invited to have your own repository](https://classroom.github.com/assignment-invitations/e65c8c059ca93d69dfdcf0e6569e59a0)

-Since not everyone has experience of using Github/git before, we will go over in class exercise to show off how you should submit your assignment in future.
+Since not everyone has experience of using Github/git before, we will go over in class exercise to demonstrate how you should submit your assignment in future.

 The goal of this exercise is to review mainly two concepts (Java File IO & Object Oriented Programming) as they are the primary requirements for the course.

 You may start reading through the source code folder for some starting point of the project.
-Please finish `HelloWorld.java` and `HelloFileIO.java`

 1. Fork/clone repository
 2. Code, Commit & pass unit test